Council on Undergraduate Research (CUR)

 Selected students will receive monetary compensation, food allowances, travel support,

 LSU Discover Day: April 10, 2018; Deadline to submit applications: February 25, 2018

 LSU Discover, an undergraduate research program at Louisiana State University, will

-host our 5th annual LSU Discover Day undergraduate research & creativity symposium
+host its 5th annual LSU Discover Day, an undergraduate research & creativity symposium,

 on April 10, 2018.
 Undergraduate students from any discipline are invited to apply